Summer Scholars Camps Honor a Pioneer in Plastics

 His employees proudly called themselves students of the "Dan Fox University" because of his record of identifying, training, and promoting top young scientists.
 The best known graduate of Dan Fox University is Jack Welch, former chairman and CEO of GE.

-Fox exemplified hard work, diligent pursuit of a question, and intellectual integrity-values that are reflected in the Daniel Fox Youth Scholars Institute.
+Fox exemplified hard work, diligent pursuit of a question, and intellectual integrity-values that are reflected in the Daniel Fox Summer Scholars Camps.